Tim Iroegbunam: Aston Villa

 Iroegbunam signed for Aston Villa in an undisclosed deal in July 2021, joining their under-23 academy side.
 After featuring on the bench several times, Iroegbunam made his Premier League debut on 26 February 2022, as a late substitute for Philippe Coutinho in a 2–0 away victory over Brighton & Hove Albion.
 He signed a contract extension in March 2022, running until 2027.
 On 30 April 2022, Irogebunam was given his first Premier League start for Aston Villa, in a 2–0 victory over Norwich City playing 73 minutes before being substituted for Douglas Luiz.

 In September 2022, Iroegbunam signed for Championship club Queens Park Rangers on a season-long loan deal.
 He made his EFL debut on 3 September, in a 1–0 defeat to Swansea City.
 He scored his first goal in senior football on 25 February 2023, QPR's only goal in a 3–1 defeat to Blackburn Rovers.

 Everton

 In June 2024, Iroegbunam joined fellow Premier League club Everton for an undisclosed fee, reported to be around £9m, signing a three-year deal.
-He made his debut for the Toffees during the opening game of the Premier League season, a 3-0 home loss to Brighton on 17 August 2024.
+He made his debut for the Toffees during the opening game of the Premier League season, a 3-0 home loss to Brighton & Hove Albion on 17 August 2024.

+Hull City

+On 1 September 2026, Iroegbunam joined newly promoted Premier League side Hull City for an undisclosed fee, reported an initial £13m, which could rise to £22m with add-ons, signing a 5-year contract.